lee-amber-alex/Code.Quiz/README.md

 ## Description

 The purpose of this project was to create an example Coding Assessment that a full-stack web developer might encounter during the interview process and to experience the intricacies involved with designing and coding an online quiz application.
+Technologies used: HTML, CSS, Bootstrap.

 ## Table of Contents